apache/carbondata/docs/index-developer-guide.md

 # Index Developer Guide

 ### Introduction
-DataMap is a data structure that can be used to accelerate certain query of the table.
-Different DataMap can be implemented by developers.
+Index is a data structure that can be used to accelerate certain query of the table.
+Different Index can be implemented by developers.
-Currently, there are two types of DataMap supported:
+Currently, Carbondata supports three types of Indexes:
-1. IndexDataMap: DataMap that leverages index to accelerate filter query.
-Lucene DataMap and BloomFiler DataMap belong to this type of DataMaps.
-2. MVDataMap: DataMap that leverages Materialized View to accelerate olap style query, like SPJG query (select, predicate, join, groupby).
-Preaggregate, timeseries and mv DataMap belong to this type of DataMaps.
+1. BloomFilter Index: A space-efficient probabilistic data structure that is used to test whether an element is a member of a set.
+2. Lucene Index: High performance, full-featured text search engine.
+3. Secondary Index: Sencondary index tables to hold blocklets are created as indexes and managed as child tables internally by Carbondata.

 ### Index Provider
-When user issues `CREATE INDEX index_name ON TABLE main AS 'provider'`, the corresponding DataMapProvider implementation will be created and initialized.
+When user issues `CREATE INDEX index_name ON TABLE main AS 'provider'`, the corresponding IndexProvider implementation will be created and initialized.
 Currently, the provider string can be:
-1. class name IndexDataMapFactory implementation: Developer can implement new type of IndexDataMap by extending IndexDataMapFactory
+1. class name IndexFactory implementation: Developer can implement new type of Index by extending IndexFactory

-When user issues `DROP INDEX index_name ON TABLE main`, the corresponding DataMapProvider interface will be called.
+When user issues `DROP INDEX index_name ON TABLE main`, the corresponding IndexFactory class will be called.

-Click for more details about [DataMap Management](./index/index-management.md#index-management) and supported [DSL](./index/index-management.md#overview).
+Click for more details about [Index Management](./index/index-management.md#index-management) and supported [DSL](./index/index-management.md#overview).